Ranzim/EnviroGram/README.md

 To provide a deeper understanding of the environment, the system calculates several advanced metrics using the raw data from the DHT22 sensor:

 ### 1. Dew Point ($T_d$)
-**Description:** The Dew Point is the temperature to which air must be cooled to become saturated with water vapor.
+The Dew Point is the temperature to which air must be cooled to become saturated with water vapor.
 *   **Why it matters:** It is a much more accurate measure of how "humid" it feels than Relative Humidity.
 While Relative Humidity changes as the temperature changes, the Dew Point stays constant unless moisture is added or removed from the air.

 **Formula (Magnus-Tetens Approximation):**